glycerine/rpc25519/README.md

 rpc25519: ed25519 based RPC for Go/golang
 ==========

+* Recent News (2024 December 28): request cancellation support with context.Context

+Recently implemented: context.Context based cancellation.

+details:

+If the client closes the cancelJobCh that was supplied to a previous SendAndGetReply() call, a cancellation request will be sent to the server.

+On the server, the HDR.Ctx will be set, having be created by context.WithCancel; so the HDR.Ctx.Done() channel can be honored.

+Similarly, for traditional net/rpc calls, the Client.Go() and Client.Call() methods will respect the optional octx context and transmit a cancellation request to the server.
+On the server, the net/rpc methods registered must (naturally) be using the first-parameter ctx form of registration in order to be cancellation aware.

+Any client-side blocked calls will return on cancellation.
+The msg.LocalErr for the []byte oriented Message API will be set.
+For net/rpc API users, the Client.Go() returned call will have the call.Error set.
+Users of Client.Call() will see the returned error set.

+In all cases, the error will be ErrCancelReqSent if the call was in flight on the server, but will be ErrDone if the original call had not been transmitted yet.

+Note that context-based cancellation requires the cooperation of the registered server side call implementations.
+Go does not support goroutine cancelation, so the remote methods must implement and honor context awareness in order for the remote cancellation message to have effect.

+* overview

 Motivation: I needed a small, simple, and compact RPC system with modern, strong cryptography for [goq](https://github.com/glycerine/goq).